 - Provide high-quality customer service and ensure that customers leave satisfied with their experience.

 Common Career Paths for Service Clerk

 Service Clerks may experience a large salary bump if they progress into a role such as Retail Store Assistant Manager.
 The latter position pays an average of $32K annually.
 When Service Clerks are ready for the next step in their careers, they often become Certified Pharmacy Technicians or Pharmacy Technicians.
 Those roles pay an additional $5K and $3K, respectively.

 Service Clerk Job Listings

 Popular Employer Salaries for Service Clerk

-The lowest salaries can be found at Walgreen's Pharmacy — median pay is $17K — and there is little variation in compensation, with paychecks starting at $16K and only reaching $24K.
+Although the highest salaries can be found at Walgreen Co. where median pay is $19K, there is little variation in compensation; paychecks are spread only between $17K and $26K.

 Popular Skills for Service Clerk

-Survey takers who work as Service Clerks typically report just a few professional skills.
-Most notably, facility with Customer Relations and Microsoft Word are correlated to pay that is significantly above average, leading to increases of 68 percent and 41 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Cash Handling.
-Most people experienced in Customer Service also know Cash Handling.
+Service Clerks who responded to the survey report just a handful of professional skills.
+Most notably, facility with Customer Relations and Microsoft Word are correlated to pay that is significantly above average, leading to increases of 64 percent and 36 percent, respectively.
+At the other end of the pay range are skills like Cash Handling.
+For most people, competency in Customer Service indicates knowledge of Cash Handling.

 Pay by Experience Level for Service Clerk